December 23, 2018

 Not surprisingly, current mandates for teaching civics lend themselves to just this pedagogical approach.
 Extending it to more states (as the Rhode Island lawsuit demands), or intensifying existing requirements, is unlikely to have any meaningful impact on the kinds of citizens that students become.

 To be fair, the lawsuit also mentions the importance of participating in “democratic deliberation,” but it attributes the absence of this from school curricula to inadequate teacher training.
-Here’s another hypothesis: Teachers are relentlessly pressured to raise standardized test scores and have little bandwidth left for anything else.
+Here’s an alternative hypothesis: Teachers are relentlessly pressured to raise standardized test scores and have little bandwidth left for anything else.
 Thus, when the lawsuit goes on to criticize current civics education by citing the percentage of eighth graders who didn’t reach the (arbitrary) threshold for proficiency on a national exam of civics facts, the effect is to reinforce a reliance on the very testing that undermines meaningful learning – of democracy or anything else.

 I’ve visited scores of elementary and secondary classrooms throughout North America.
 Those that effectively foster a commitment to, and proficiency at, democratic deliberation – while simultaneously promoting moral growth and excitement about learning – do so by basing the curriculum on projects that the students themselves design (in small groups) to answer their own questions.
 That means the course of study for a given age level won’t be the same in two adjacent classrooms, just as it will vary from one year to the next.
 Top-down, one-size-fits-all education standards make it much harder to engage in such exemplary instruction.